 E. Impact, financial or otherwise, this course may have on the School/College

-- A. Implementation date:
+Document must be approved by the second week of March to be effective for the following fall semester OR the second week of October to be effective for the following spring semester.

-- Document must be approved by the second week of March to be effective for the following fall semester OR the second week of October to be effective for the following spring semester.
+B. Course Offering: Spring Only

-- B. Course Offering: Spring Only Even Years
+Even Years